sailscastshq/docs.sailscasts.com/docs/mail/configuration.md

 ## `from`

-This config let you set a global from address for all your emails.
+This config lets you set a global from address for all your emails.
 It's really useful if your application sends emails from the same from address.

 By default Mail will use this address if no address is passed when you send an email with `sails.helpers.mail.send`